Sheepheerd/Sheepheerd/README.md

 # Sheepheerd

 Working to make the future a better place.
-No inheritence, simple simplicity, and :w
+No inheritence, a bit of simple simplicity, a whole lot of :w